IBM CephaaS CLI

 Updating the plug-in

-Update the plug-in by using the plugin update
+Update the plug-in by using the plugin update command.

 ibmcloud plugin update software-defined-storage

 The latest plug-in version is downloaded and replaces your current plug-in service commands.
-If there are no new updates available, the message No updates are available
+If there are no new updates available, the message No updates are available is displayed.

 You're notified on the command-line when updates to the IBM Cloud CLI and plug-ins are available.
 Be sure to keep your CLI up to date so that you can use the latest commands.
 You can view the current version of all installed plug-ins by running

-ibmcloud plugin list
+ibmcloud plugin list.

 Command index